Michal7337/AdvancedMining/README.md

 * Optional allowing the player to mine multiple blocks at once when the above feature is enabled
 * Configurable progress bar color

-I am of course open to any suggestions, so if you have any, create an Issue (with the Enhancement tag) [on the GitHub](https://github.com/Michal7337/AdvancedMining/issues).
+I am of course open to suggestions, so if you have any, create an Issue (with the Enhancement tag).

 ## API For Developers